lewisfish/MCRT_GPU/README.md

 This repo is mainly me playing around with OpenACC and possibly other GPU frameworks/libraries (CUDA).

 ## Building
+Requires Nvidia's NVFortran compiler, which can be downloaded from [here](https://developer.nvidia.com/hpc-sdk)m as part of Nvidia's HPC SDK.

 Can be built with make for [FPM](https://fpm.fortran-lang.org/en/index.html).

 Make: